 Professional academic advisors provide advisement for the Elementary Teacher Education majors.
-These advisors provide students with information about the program in many different ways, including individual advisement appointments, class meetings, email and the Elementary Teacher Education web site at www.education.udel.edu/ete/.
+These advisors provide students with information about the program in many ways, including individual advisement appointments, class meetings, email and the Elementary Teacher Education web site at www.education.udel.edu/ete/.
 Students are strongly encouraged to seek advisement each semester as planning is essential.

-Nevertheless, it is the students' responsibility to avail themselves of the major and university policies and procedures and to complete the requirements for various checkpoints in a timely manner.
+Nevertheless, it is the students' responsibility to avail themselves of the major and university policies and procedures and to complete the requirements for various checkpoints promptly.
 These checkpoints are outlined below.